acornamr/acorn-dashboard/inst/acorn/www/markdown/faq.md

 The dashboard can be made accessible in any language provided with translated elements in a tabular fomat.
 Please contact the ACORN team for more information.

 ### Clinical and Lab data linkage

+#### Purpose

+To describe the requirements to link routinely collected microbiology laboratory data to ACORN2 clinical data using the app.

+#### Assumptions

+- Infection episodes can be uniquely identified by a patient ID (could be ACORN ID, patient ID, REDCap ID) and episode enrolment date (F02 `hpd_dmdtc`).
+- The patient ID variable (`usubjid`) in ACORN2 REDCap form F01 is also represented in the local laboratory data file (either LIMS export or WHONET file: local variable mapped to the `patid` variable using the ACORN2 data dictionary).
+- One specimen (identified by `specnum` in the laboratory data file – may have >1 row if multiple isolates (identified by `orgnum`)) should be associated with a single ACORN2 infection episode (identified by an instance of form F02).

+#### Logic rules for the linkage

+These are slightly different for CAI and HAI (F02 `ifd_surcate`).

+**For CAI**, we wish to associate specimens that were collected (lab data file `specdate`) from within 2 days of the patient hospital admission date (F01 `hpd_adm_date`): i.e. admission date + / - 2 days.

+- This is important since some specimens will be collected just before admission (i.e. from out-patient department / clinic) and the patient admitted once result is known or when a bed becomes available).
+- Linkage will be on clinical (`usubjid` and `hpd_adm_date`) to lab (`patid` and `specdate`).

+**For HAI**, we wish to associate specimens that were collected in the 2 days following the infection onset date (F02 `hpd_onset_date`): i.e. infection onset date + 2 days.
+We assume that no relevant specimens will be collected before the patient begins to develop symptoms of the HAI.

+- Linkage will be on clinical (`usubjid` and `hpd_onset_date`) to lab (`patid` and `specdate`).

+**Issues to consider:**

+Most patients will have a single infection episode per admission, so will present no problems for linkage.

+- Patients with well separated CAI and HAI during the same admission are also no problem: case (A) below.
+- Patients with a CAI and a stated HAI onset of admission D2 would be a problem, but these should not happen in ACORN2 (HAI considered from D3 onwards – case (B) below).
+- Potential problem: if a patient is discharged and then rapidly re-admitted (within 2 days), then infection specimen windows could overlap (case (C) below, but could also be HAI – CAI overlap).
+- For these, the specimen should be linked the first episode only (i.e. remove the later linkage).

+(TODO: add image of cases, change tenses from futur to conditional/present)

 ### Enrolment/Error Log